Cerritos, California

 Cerritos (/səˈriːtoʊz/; Spanish for "Little hills") is a city in Los Angeles County, California, United States, and is one of several cities that constitute the Gateway Cities of southeast Los Angeles County.
 It was incorporated on April 24, 1956.
 As of 2020, the population was 49,578.
 It is part of the Los Angeles–Long Beach–Anaheim, California Metropolitan Statistical Area designated by the Office of Management and Budget.

 History

+Early history

 Don Juan Temple purchased Rancho Los Cerritos, covering modern day Cerritos, in 1843.

 Cerritos was originally inhabited by Native Americans belonging to the Tongva (or "People of the Earth").
 The Tongva were called the "Gabrieleños" by the Spanish settlers after the nearby Mission San Gabriel Arcángel.
 The Tongva were the largest group of indigenous peoples in Southern California as well as the most developed in the region.

 The Tongva lived off the land, deriving food from the animals or plants that could be gathered, snared or hunted, and grinding acorns as a staple.
+No Tongva village sites were found within the city, but it was a common passing point between the natives.